pseifer/shar/README.md

 ### Command Line Interface

 We present the command line interface of *SHAR* by example.
-We start with printing helpful information about the CLI:
+We start with printing helpful information about the CLI.

 ```sh
 ./shar --help